Abhishek-Tallinn/Abhishek-Tallinn/README.md

 | [hackerrank-dsa](https://github.com/Abhishek-Tallinn/hackerrank-dsa) | HackerRank | Multi-language solutions |
 | [gfg-dsa](https://github.com/Abhishek-Tallinn/gfg-dsa) | GeeksforGeeks | Topic-wise DSA practice |
 | [competitive-programming](https://github.com/Abhishek-Tallinn/competitive-programming) | Multi-platform | Contest solutions across LeetCode, AtCoder, Codeforces |

+### 🤝 I'm looking to collaborate on

+- 🛠️ Bigger team projects — things like a shared expense splitter, a job-application tracker, a campus/event booking system, or a small e-commerce app with cart + orders.
+Projects with enough moving parts (auth, roles, a real workflow) to be worth building as a team, not solo tutorials.
+- 🏅 Hackathons — always up for teaming up on a weekend build, especially anything with a real-world use case.
+- ⚔️ Competitive programming contests — happy to team up for multiplayer-style contests (e.g. ICPC-style team rounds) or just push each other through weekly LeetCode/Codeforces/CodeChef rounds.

 ### 📫 Reach me